rcschaff82/cwp_2fa/README.md

 wget -O - https://raw.githubusercontent.com/rcschaff82/cwp_installers/master/cwp_2fa.install | bash

-cd rcschaff82-cwp_2fa-*

-./install.sh

-When prompted, put in your API key
 That's it.

 Now log into CWP and you should see a new menu 2Factor Auth directly under Server Settings Menu